Museum ship: Gallery

-one of the earliest ironclad warships to be preserved afloat.

-former royal yacht of the British monarchy, now preserved in Edinburgh.
+WW2 light cruiser, one of only two surviving Royal Navy surface warships from WW2 & one of only two surviving RN Cruisers, preserved in London.

 served in the Republic of China Navy as ROCS Te Yang (DDG-925), now preserved in Anping.

 Cutty Sark: 1869 clipper preserved at Greenwich, London.

 SS Meteor: the only surviving whaleback freighter, on display at Superior, WI.

-Hikawa Maru: Japanese ocean liner preserved at Yokohama.
+NS Savannah: the world's first nuclear-powered merchant ship, on display in Baltimore.